nadieta/tea-timer-skill/README.md

-# Tea Timer Alexa Skill
+# TEA Timer Alexa Skill

-An Alexa Skill for Echo Show devices that allows you to set timers for brewing tea with visual feedback.
+An Alexa Skill for Echo Show devices that helps with time awareness through customizable visual displays and audio notifications.

+In Spanish speaking countries, TEA is the acronym for ASD.
+Neurodivergent folks can sometimes struggle to keep a reference of time and transition trough activities.
+I created this tool to help my daughter keep track of time through images and enable her to be more autonomous while anticipating change.

 ## Features

-- Create a new timer (between 1 and 60 minutes of duration)
+- Set visual timers from 1 to 60 minutes
-- Pause the timer
-- Resume the timer
-- Cancel the timer
-- Choose alarm mode (sound + visual or visual only)
+- Pause, resume, and cancel timers
+- Continuous on-screen countdown plus progress image
-- Choose display type (hourglass, progress bar, or teacup)
+- Choose from three visual display types (hourglass, progress bar, or teacup)
+- Customize alarm notification modes (sound, visual, or both)
-- Visual pixel art display that changes as the timer progresses
+- Responsive pixel art displays that animate as time progresses
-- Countdown display in MM:SS format
+- Digital countdown in MM:SS format
+- Persistent user preferences between sessions

 ## Display Types

-The skill offers three different display types:
+The skill offers three different visual experiences:

-1. **Teacup** - A pixel art teacup that fills up as the timer progresses
+1. **Teacup** - A pixel art teacup that gradually fills with tea as time progresses
-2. **Hourglass** - A pixel art hourglass that empties from top to bottom
+2. **Hourglass** - A traditional hourglass where sand flows from top to bottom
-3. **Progress Bar** - A simple progress bar that fills as the timer progresses
+3. **Progress Bar** - A simple linear progress indicator

 ## Usage Examples